ASA Social Fund for Hidden Peoples

 Learn more about our partners and board members.

-The mission of the ASA Social Fund for Hidden Peoples is to provide financial support for vulnerable and fragile children and adults who are impacted by extreme poverty, civil strife, abandonment, gender violence, disfigurement and physical disabilities.
+The mission of the ASA Social Fund for Hidden Peoples is to give back the "human-ness" to hidden peoples.
+This includes vulnerable and fragile children and adults who are impacted by extreme poverty, civil strife, abandonment, gender violence, disfigurement and physical disabilities.
 These peoples are not served by their countries social support systems.
 The ASA focus is on the basic human, health and educational needs of these hidden peoples including, but not limited to:

 • Parents of children who are disabled and have special needs